ceshm/komorebi/README.md

 ## Credit

-The design is based on [ThinMatrix's](https://www.youtube.com/user/ThinMatrix) tutorials, but updated to use earlier versions of the libraries used.
+The design is based on [ThinMatrix's](https://www.youtube.com/user/ThinMatrix) tutorials.
+Modifications have been made for the newest versions of LWJGL and the addition of GLFW for handling window and keyboard related stuff.
+Further changes in the design are expected.